Iain mac Mhurchaidh: Death

-Iain mac Mhuirchaidh is believed to have died in 1780; the same year as the Battle of King's Mountain.
+Iain mac Mhuirchaidh is believed to have died either during or soon after the Battle of King's Mountain.
 According to one source, he died in captivity.
 Other historians believe that he was "probably killed by the American Patriots."
 According to one tradition, Iain Mac Mhurchaidh, "suffered an excruciating death", at Patriot hands.
+Still other accounts allege that Iain Mac Mhurchaidh was taken prisoner after the Battle of Kings Mountain, but that he escaped and remained hiding in the forests until after the end of the war.
+According to these accounts, the Bard lived at least long enough to file for compensation from the British Crown for his lost properties in North Carolina.